saxofon/NMEA2000-simple-c-lib/README.md

 is made via YDWG-02 https://www.yachtd.com/products/wifi_gateway.html

 ## library
-source is in include and src, currently not integrated as shared lib... still on todo list :)
+source is in include and src, with some example usage in examples/*.c

 ```
 [per@phlap2 NMEA2000-simple-c-lib]$ tree include/ src/